 What is a Bike Work Stand?

-If you've ever tried to repair your bike at home without a bike work stand then you know how big of a hassle it can be to try and do so while your bike is flipped upside down or leaning against a wall in your garage.
-To effectively work on your bike it is much easier to have it supported securely in the upright position with the wheels off the ground.
-If you've never used a work stand, then trust us when we say that it makes a world of difference when it comes to working on your bike.
-Whether you're just dipping your toes in the do-it-yourself bike repair pool, you're already a skilled mechanic, or you just want everyday maintenance tasks like lubing your chain and cleaning your bike to be a little easier, then a bike work stand is a great investment that will dramatically improve your experience and likely save you money in the long run.
-Virtually anyone who owns a bike and does anything from basic routine maintenance to challenging and complicated repairs can and will benefit from the added convenience and access a quality work stand provides.
+If you've ever tried to repair your bike at home without a bike work stand, then you probably understand how big of a hassle it can be with your bike flipped upside down or leaning against a tree or wall in your garage.
+Most tasks or repairs are much easier when your bike is supported securely in the upright position with the wheels off the ground.
+Whether you just want to steer clear of the bike shop for minor repairs, you're already a skilled mechanic, or you want to keep up with everyday maintenance tasks like lubing your chain and cleaning your bike, a bike work stand is an excellent investment that will dramatically improve your experience and likely save you money in the long run.

 Styles of Bike Work Stands

-Bike work stands for home mechanics come in a couple of different styles.
-The seatpost/top tube clamp style stand is far more popular and more common of the two.
-These types of stands have large curved jaws which clamp around the seat post or top tube of your frame.
-The bike is held suspended in the air and affords you the ability to work on any part of the bike and also turn the pedals.
-All of the clamp style models we tested also feature adjustable height and angle of the clamp jaws to suit your preferences or the task at hand.
-Clamp style stands are generally relatively simple and user-friendly, and can accommodate virtually every type of bike and a variety of widths and shapes of tubing.
-Home mechanic work stands are portable and collapse down to a small size for storage and travel.
+Bike work stands come in a couple of different styles.
+The seatpost/top tube clamp style stand is far more popular and the more common of the two.
+These types of stands have large curved jaws that clamp around the seatpost, seat tube, or top tube of your frame.
+They hold the bike suspended in the air so you can work on any part of it and also turn the pedals.
+Clamp-style models typically feature adjustments for height and clamp angle to suit your preferences or the repair at hand.
+Clamp-style stands are generally relatively simple and user-friendly and can accommodate virtually every type of bike and various sizes and shapes of tubing.
+Home mechanic work stands are typically portable and collapse down to a convenient small size for storage and travel.

-Axle/bottom bracket mount work stands are the less common style and bikes mount to them using either the front or rear axle with the bottom bracket resting on a cradle.
-Axle/bottom bracket mount stands require the removal of one of the wheels and are slightly less convenient to use for that reason.
-That being said, this type of stand holds up your bike for repairs and maintenance without anything clamping onto your frame and is therefore preferred by some people or for certain frames, typically road bikers with especially lightweight, fragile, or oddly shaped carbon tubing.
-This type of work stand offers height adjustment, although the angle of the bike is set in a fixed position.
-While the angle isn't adjustable, you do have the luxury of being able to spin the bike 360 degrees, affording you the ability to work on the bike from all sides without having to take the bike off or put it back onto the stand and making a thorough hose-down especially convenient.
+Axle/bottom bracket-mount work stands are less common.
+These stands support bikes using either the front or rear axle with the bottom bracket resting on a cradle.
+Axle/bottom bracket stands require the removal of one of the bike's wheels and are generally more time-consuming to use than their clamping counterparts.
+That said, this type of stand holds your bike for repairs and maintenance without making contact with your frame and is preferred by many riders for high-end frames with unique tube shapes and thin tube walls that could be more easily damaged or difficult to hold in a clamp.
+These stands also allow the bike to spin 360 degrees, enabling you to work on the bike from all sides without having to take the bike off or put it back onto the stand and making a thorough hose-down especially convenient.

 Criteria for Evaluation

-We scrutinized the design and functionality of each stand and rated them on the following criteria: Ease of Setup, Height Adjustment, Clamp, Angle Adjustment, Stability, Portability, and Everyday Maintenance.
-Each metric is described in greater detail below, and this chart shows the total scores for each model after compiling the scores from all the different metrics.
+We scrutinized the design and functionality of each stand and rated them on the following criteria: Ease of Setup, Stability, Clamp, Angle Adjustment, Height Adjustment, Portability, and Everyday Maintenance.

 Ease of Setup

-The easier a work stand is to setup and breakdown, the more likely you are to actually use it.
-All of the models we tested are portable work stands that collapse down to a small size for storage or travel, and we tested each in a time trial format to see how long it took to set up and break back down.
-While it didn't affect the scores much, we did take any initial assembly into consideration when judging the different models.
-Honestly, all of the models we tested can be set up in just a handful of seconds, but a few stood out from the pack.
+The easier a bike work stand is to set up and break down, the more likely you are to actually use it.
+All the models we tested are portable, and they collapse down to a smaller size for storage or travel.
+We tested each to see how long it took to set up and break back down.
+While it didn't affect the scores much, we also took any initial assembly into consideration.
+All the models we tested can be set up in just a handful of seconds, but a few stood out from the pack.
 The Feedback Sports Pro Elite and the budget-friendly Eclypse Repair Stand were the easiest and quickest unfold at around 15 seconds.
 After that, the Bike Hand, Topeak Prepstand Pro, and the Park Tool Team Issue all finished just a touch behind.
-Around 30 seconds was the max for the more difficult to set up models like the Park Tools PCS-10 and the Feedback Sports Sprint.
+Around 30 seconds was the max for the more difficult to set up models like the Park Tool PCS 10.2 and the Feedback Sports Sprint.

 The clamp is hands down one of the most important features of a work stand.
-The only part of the work stand that makes contact with your bike, a good clamp confidently and securely holds it so you can focus on the task of maintaining or repairing your ride.
-Good clamps have curved, non-marking grippy rubber-covered jaws that apply even pressure to a wide range of tube sizes.
-Our favorite clamps were easy to use and required less knob turning and fiddling to dial in the appropriate amount of pressure.
-All of the clamp style stands we tested had jaws that ranged between 3 1/2 to 3 5/8 inches long.
-The models we tested also had a range of clamp opening sizes, with the Topeak PrepStand Pro and Feedback Sports Classic opening up to around 2 inches, while the Bike Hand and Park Tools PCS-10 could accommodate tubes up to 3 inches in diameter.
-The Feedback Sports Classic had our favorite clamp, a unique slide-locking design that reduced knob turning and was impressively easy to use.
+The best clamps have curved, non-marking, grippy rubber-covered jaws that apply even pressure to a wide range of tube sizes.
+Our favorite clamps are easy to use and require less knob turning and fiddling to dial in the appropriate amount of pressure.
+All of the clamp style stands we tested have clamp jaws that range between 2 3/4" to 3 5/8" in length.
+The range of clamp opening sizes: the Topeak PrepStand Pro and Feedback Sports Recreational open up to around 2 inches, while the Bike Hand and Park Tool PCS-10.2 and Team Issue can accommodate tubes up to 3 inches in diameter.
+The Feedback Sports Pro Elite has our favorite clamp — a unique ratcheting closure with a push-button quick release.

-Being able to break down your work stand to a compact size is a feature that makes them easier to store or pack in your vehicle to take on the road.
 Every work stand in our test selection is portable and collapses down significantly for storage or transport.
 We measured each of the work stands in their collapsed size and put them side by side for a visual comparison.
-The weight of a work stand is another factor that affects portability, because the lighter it is the easier it is to deal with.
-While all of the stands we tested proved to be quite portable, the Best Buy Award winning Bike Hand YC-100BH was our most portable work stand with a weight of only 10.75 lbs and a collapsed size of 40 x 8 inches.
-While it wasn't as lightweight or small as some of its competitors, we especially enjoyed the included storage/carrying bag that came with the Topeak PrepStand Pro.
+The weight and shape of a work stand is another factor.
+The lighter and more wieldy the stand, the easier it is to deal with.
+While all of the stands we tested proved to be quite portable, the Bike Hand YC-100BH is our most portable, with a weight of only 10.75 pounds and a collapsed size of 40 x 8 inches.
+Though it wasn't as lightweight or small as some of its competitors, we especially enjoyed the included storage/carrying bag that came with the Topeak PrepStand Pro.
 Both the Feedback Sports Pro Elite also scored well in this metric with a small collapsed size and relatively low weight.

-There are a lot of factors to take into consideration when buying a bike work stand.
-From ease of setup, height and angle adjustments, the clamp, stability, and portability, there is plenty to think about.
-Any of the work stands we've tested will certainly serve you better than no stand at all, but some are clearly more impressive than others.
-We hope the information in this review helps you make a more informed decision for this important purchase.
+There are a lot of factors to consider when buying a bike work stand.
+From the ease of setup, height and angle adjustments, the clamp, stability, and portability, there is plenty to think about.
+Any of the work stands we've tested will undoubtedly serve you better than no stand at all, but some are clearly more impressive than others.
+We hope the information in this review helps you find the model that suits your needs and budget.